Red Cloud signs off on new $40 million Hobart data center

 The Australian company operates and resells modular data centers, and plans to build many centers around the country in the next three years.

-“We had initially anticipated acquiring an existing industrial building that would be repurposed as a data centre, however we were unable to find a suitable building that fulfilled all of the requirements of our extensive 100+ check point,” explains David Combes, Red Cloud state manager, Tasmania.
+“We had initially anticipated acquiring an existing industrial building that would be repurposed as a data center, however we were unable to find a suitable building that fulfilled all of the requirements of our extensive 100+ check point,” explains David Combes, Red Cloud state manager, Tasmania.